DanBertrand/community-website/README.md

 ### Personal Project

-Learning Typescript by myself, I wanted to create a real project with React, Redux ...
+Learning Typescript by myself, I wanted to create a real project with React, Redux, Typescript ...